-- Complete 6 hours of PY 699 (thesis) - Take additional courses in area of interest - Conduct thesis project and write thesis - Submit Application for Advanced Degree to School of Graduate Studies (see Michelle for form) at least 90 days prior to the end of the term in which degree requirements are expected to be completed - Send written notification of the time and place of final examination to the Graduate Dean at least two weeks prior to final examination - Pass final oral thesis defense (March 1 deadline for spring semester; October 15 deadline for fall semester) - Submit final thesis (including revisions) to graduate committee and School of Graduate Studies (March 15 deadline for spring; November 1 deadline for fall) - Once you have enrolled in PY 699, you must continue to be enrolled in PY 699 (thesis) every fall and spring semester until the thesis process is complete (i.e., approved by Graduate Studies and uploaded electronically)
+- 1. Complete 6 hours of PY 699 (thesis) - 2.
+Edit thesis prospectus to fit with thesis format guidelines from Graduate Studies - 3.
+Take additional courses in area of interest - 4.
+Conduct thesis project and complete final thesis document in proper format. - 5.
+Submit Application for Advanced Degree to School of Graduate Studies (see Michelle for form) at least 90 days prior to the end of the term in which degree requirements are expected to be completed - 6.
+Send written Notification of Oral Exam/Defense to the Graduate Dean at least two weeks prior to final examination - 7.
+Pass final oral thesis defense (Mid-March deadline for spring semester; late October deadline for fall semester) - 8.
+Submit final thesis (including revisions) to graduate committee and School of Graduate Studies (Early April deadline for spring; Mid November deadline for fall) - 9.
+Once you have enrolled in PY 699, you must continue to be enrolled in PY 699 (thesis) every fall and spring semester until the thesis process is complete (i.e., approved by Graduate Studies and uploaded electronically)